21 Nov Step By Step Guide To Shopping Ads

 Campaign segmentation is a useful trick that Google Shopping advertisers can use to determine the search queries for which their products show up.
 It is also an effective way to isolate and allocate budget to queries that are historically known to convert.

-adjust bids when necessary
+Adjust bids when necessary.

 As you launch your campaign and begin getting impressions, clicks, as well as sales, you might want to take a deeper look into your data.
-This kind of analysis will empower you to optimize your Google Shopping campaign.
+This kind of analysis will empower you to optimise your Google Shopping campaign.
 Doing so is both an art and a science.
 Whereas it is advisable to stick by the general rules, sometimes breaking these rules is what might get you selling.

 For instance, there are those who believe that you should never change anything until you get about 100 clicks.
 There are those who will begin changing things around when they get the first ten clicks.